Marc-Pk/ProcrastiScan/README.md

 ### What are limitations I should be aware of?
 Technical:
 - You will run into trouble if you use different browsers at the same time.
 Do not install the extension on multiple browsers.
+- There are bugs that cause activity outside the browser to not be recorded in some cases

 Functional:
 - ProcrastiScan currently can't help you in regards to endless scrolling on the same page or falling into rabbit holes about random topics you didn't include in the distracting topics list.